 While most flood damaged vehicles are condemned to a salvage yard, some are cleaned up and recycled back into the consumer auto market where they are often purchased by unsuspecting buyers who are looking for slightly used vehicles.
 While these vehicles can be cleaned up enough to attract buyers, their waterlogged past can leave lasting damage to vital vehicle components including the engine and electrical systems, which can shorten the life of a vehicle and cause safety hazards for drivers.
 The best way to avoid complications from a water damage vehicle is to avoid afflicted vehicles entirely.
 Here are a few tips on how to identify a vehicle with water damage.

-· Inspect vehicles for dirt, moisture and mold.
 When shopping for a used car, scrutiny and attention to detail are vital.
 Although the seller will likely have taken great measures to cover up many of the signs of water damage, buyers can look for beads of trapped moisture within light fixtures, particularly in the interior of the vehicle.
 You can also check the glove compartment, center consoles, under the seats and trunk for any sign of dampness or gritty dirt.

-· Have a trusted mechanic examine the vehicle.
 Before purchasing an used vehicle buyers should ask a technician they trust for a thorough examination.
 An experienced auto technician will often be able to spot see evidence of water damage to the mechanical components of the vehicle because they know exactly which systems to check for evidence.

 When in doubt about any used vehicle, experts say it’s best to pass.
 If a deal seems too good to be true, it likely is and consumers will often pay the price down the line.